Eight Songs for a Mad King

 Extended techniques are also required by the instrumentalists: for example there is frequent use of flutter-tonguing and multiphonics for the wind instruments and the pianist is required to play inside the piano with a plectrum.
 In the third song all the instrumentalists except the flautist play bird-calls and mechanical bird noises.
 Although most of the techniques are notated quite specifically, there are passages of guided improvisation, most obviously in the wind instruments at the end of the 5th song, when they are instructed to "use given pitches as centres around which groups — small, slow phrases, are built."

 Like its predecessor, Pierrot lunaire, different movements make use of different combinations from the ensemble.
 The full ensemble is used in the first, third, fifth, and seventh songs as well as the first transition.
 The second song omits the wind instruments; the fourth song omits the wind instruments, violin, and piano; the sixth song omits the flute (with the exception of the first, very short, chord); the second transition omits the baritone; the eighth song omits the violinist (as the instrument has been smashed by this point).

 The piece moves through a variety of different rhythmic characters.
 Some passages, such as the second transition, are strictly pulsed with a relatively clear metre (although extensive use of cross-rhythm), others use overlapping tempi (e.g. in the first and fifth songs), and there is also extensive use of recitative, most obviously in the cello-baritone duet of the fourth song.

 The piece is generally written in a modernist idiom, although it makes frequent use of pastiche, allusion, and direct quotation.
-The songs derive from tunes played by an extant mechanical organ owned by George III, tunes that he attempted to train bullfinches to sing:
+The eight songs are as follows: